alexbers/asmon/README.md

 # Asmon — Asyncronous Monitoring Platform #

-Asmon is a Python platform to monitor your services and send Telegram alerts if something goes wrong.
+Asmon is a Python platform to monitor your services, produce metrics, and send Telegram alerts if something goes wrong.

 This platform periodicaly runs your checks.